filisko/php-fastcgi-client/README.md

 ## Use Cases

 - Talk directly to PHP-FPM without an HTTP server (e.g., from a custom gateway).
-By communicating directly with PHP's FastCGI interface via socket connections, it provides true end-to-end feedback with exceptional performance, while still returning standardized PSR-7 responses that allow developers to test their applications from the outside while maintaining the speed needed for efficient test-driven development.
 - Benchmark or test PHP-FPM pools under load.
 - Run end-to-end tests with PHPUnit in a much faster way (no HTTP yet still PSR-7 responses).